Our Work & Commitment Right Now

 - Monitoring the situation closely and adjusting our work to meet the needs of our community

-- Actively exploring web-based solutions to hosting meetings and workshops
+- Utilizing web-based solutions to host meetings and workshops

-- Supporting our local businesses by engaging with our Downtown merchants and community partners to better understand the needs of our business community, promoting those that remain open, and connecting businesses with resources through our Community Resource Directory and weekly e-newsletters
+- Supporting our local businesses by engaging with our Downtown merchants and community partners to better understand the needs of our business community, promoting those that remain open, and connecting businesses with resources through our Community Resource Directory, Main Street News & Small Business Mailer, and social media

 - Standing up for businesses on Macdonald Avenue and beyond through our membership in the California Main Street Alliance, collaboration with community partners and City departments, and contacting our elected representatives

-- Sharing important information about community services and resources via this webpage and our social media accounts Facebook, Twitter, Instagram, LinkedIn
+- Sharing important information about community services and resources via this directory and our social media: Facebook, Twitter, Instagram, LinkedIn

 How YOU Can Support & Help During this Challenging Time